reflectoring/reflectoring.github.io/_posts/2019-01-12-unit-testing-spring-boot.md

 Creating a custom assertion like this may seem like a lot of work, but it's actually done in a couple minutes.
-I believe strongly that it's worth to invest these minutes to create readable test code, even if it's only marginally better readable afterwards. **We only write the test code once, after all, and others have to read, understand and then manipulate the code many, many times during the lifetime of the software**.
+I believe strongly that it's worth to invest these minutes to create readable test code, even if it's only marginally better readable afterwards. **We only write the test code *once*, after all, and others (including "future me") have to read, understand and then manipulate the code many, many times during the lifetime of the software**.

 If it still seems like too much work, have a look at AssertJ's [Assertions Generator](http://joel-costigliola.github.io/assertj/assertj-assertions-generator.html).